Explore Total Vocal Freedom!

 Who is this workshop for?

-Singers (and teachers) of all genres and abilities are invited to attend, including:
+Singers (and teachers) of all genres and abilities are invited to register, including:

 - Voice teachers who want new, proven tools to help their students sing with more freedom

 NOTE: This workshop will likely take you outside of your comfort zone, which is where the learning and growth happens (don’t worry…it’s done in a way that’s playful, fun and supportive!).
 If you’re not willing to experiment with new ideas and be playful then this workshop won’t be a good fit for you.

 Additionally, if you are just looking for a cheat sheet or a set of quick fixes, then this workshop is not for you.
 The strategies you’ll learn (which are based on the world-famous Alexander Technique) do work but they take time and effort to implement.
 This workshop will be the beginning of a process of changing non-useful habits that don’t serve you in your singing and life.
 That being said, it’s likely that making a few simple changes will make an immediate difference, perhaps even a dramatic one.